Klimatbyran/garbo/README.md

 ### Contact

-For any questions or issues, please contact the maintainers at [contact@klimatbyran.com](mailto:contact@klimatbyran.com).
+For any questions or issues, please contact the maintainers at [hej@klimatkollen.se](mailto:hej@klimatkollen.se) and you will get an invite to our Discord.

 ### License

-MIT
+MIT @ Klimatbyrån Ideell Förening